tq-systems/meta-tq/meta-tq/doc/README.TQMa67xx.md

 | lvds-vesa-fhd-csi2-imx219    | Generic VESA FullHD | RaspberryPi camera module with IMX219 sensor (X19) |
 | lvds-vesa-fhd-csi3-imx219    | Generic VESA FullHD | RaspberryPi camera module with IMX219 sensor (X20) |
 | spe                          | none                | none                                               |

+Most configurations support DisplayPort in addition to the other display options.
+Only the `dsi-rpi-7inch-panel` configuration disables the DisplayPort, as both are connected to the same DSI interface of the AM67x internally.

 Simulaneous operation of multiple cameras is possible in some combinations, but no labels are defined in `extlinux.conf` for such configurations at the moment.